-There are many ways an Android app in Google Play can scam users, such as posing as a popular game or an innocent looking wallpaper app to push ads or malware.
+There are many ways an Android app in ay can scam users, such as posing as a popular game or an innocent looking wallpaper app to push ads or malware.
 But a really brazen way to fool users is to charge actual money for the privilege of getting scammed.

 More than 10,000 people paid $4 for the privilege of downloading the app before it was pulled.
-So many people downloaded it, in fact, that Virus Shield rose to number one overall in Google Play's list of new top paid apps, and number three in the overall top paid apps chart.
+So many people downloaded it, in fact, that Virus Shield rose to number one overall in ay’s list of new top paid apps, number three in the overall top paid apps chart.

-Virus Shield’s apparent scam shows, once again, that with Google's relatively open approach to app submission users must be on guard against scam apps. may catch the con artists eventually, but in the meantime people end up downloading malware, scamware, and other problematic bits of code.
+Virus Shield’s apparent scam shows, once again, that with ‘s relatively open approach to app submission users must be on guard against scam apps. may catch the con artists eventually, but in the meantime people end up downloading malware, scamware, other problematic bits of code.

 ckily, Virus Shield’s biggest offense was that it cost money.
-But it could have been worse if the app also tried pilfering user data or downloaded malware onto a user’s handset.
+But it could have been worse if the app also tried pilfering user data or downloaded malware onto a user’s hset.

 Real virus shields

-So what’s the average Android user to do?
-When it comes to security software the easiest way to protect yourself is to stick with well known apps for Android such as Avast, F-Secure, Kaspersky, Lookout, and TrustGo.
+So what’s the average Android user to do? en it comes to security software the easiest way to protect yourself is to stick with well known apps for Android such as Avast, F-Secure, Kaspersky, okout, TrustGo.

-You could also consult the latest test results for Android security apps from AV-Test, an independent IT security and antivirus research company.
-AV-Test regularly analyzes the performance of major security apps available in Google Play and posts the results to its website.
-(Greenbot sister sites such as PCWorld regularly team up with AV-Test to examine security software for PCs and mobile devices).
+You could also consult the latest test results for Android security apps from AV-Test, an independent IT security antivirus research company.
+AV-Test regularly analyzes the performance of major security apps available in ay posts the results to its website. ( sister sites such as regularly team up with AV-Test to examine security software for s mobile devices).

-Beyond choosing reputable security software, you simply have to be cautious when downloading apps from Google Play.
-Mainstream apps such as Facebook, Twitter, and games such as Angry Birds Go shouldn’t be a problem, but lesser known apps could be.
-If you don’t like how an app looks, see if it’s been reviewed outside of Google Play before downloading.
+Beyond choosing reputable security software, you simply have to be cautious when downloading apps from ay.
+Mainstream apps such as Facebook, Twitter, games such as Angry Birds Go shouldn’t be a problem, but lesser known apps could be.
+If you don’t like how an app looks, see if it’s been reviewed outside of ay before downloading.